simmxns/weirdojs/README.md

 ## Getting start
 This is a complete project for the development of a quiz made with the strongtyped 'typescript'

-It consists of a quiz game of 20 questions where the questions are related to the weird things I found about js.
-You must answer by selecting (you can use the keyboard too!) one of the given answers and.
-Your score will be higher if you solve it in a short time and with more correct questions In the end, you can see what position you were in.
+It consists of a quiz game of 20 questions where the questions are related to the weird things I found about **javascript**.
+You must answer by selecting (you can use the keyboard too!) one of the given answers.
+Your score will be higher if you solve it in a short time and with more correct questions.
+In the end, you can see you on the leaderboard.

 Much success!